-8.8 SEA/LAKE ICE
+8.9 SEA ICE

-Any non-land point (i.e., a grid point with land cover less or equal 0.5) can have two fractions, open water and ice.
-A surface analysis defines the ice fraction, $c{\rm I}$ , and the temperature of the open water fraction; both quantities are kept constant during the forecast.
+Points that are not defined as land or lakes (i.e., a grid point with land cover less or equal 0.5 and lake cover is not dominant) are sea/ocean points and can have two tiles fractions, open water and ice.
+A surface analysis defines the ice fraction, $c{\rm I}$, and the temperature of the open water fraction; both quantities are kept constant during the forecast.
 No distinction is made between surface and skin temperature for the open water fraction (see Table 8.2).